DSichang/matilda-sc/README.md

 These write outputs to `../trained_model/` and `../output/` relative to the working directory; the object API above wraps this and returns the results instead.

-## Status

-Work in progress: call-side modernization of the published Matilda engine.
-The numerical model is frozen; results are bit-identical to the original engine for a given device + seed + library versions.